ddbj/www/_ddbj/parser-e.md

     url: /ddbj/mss-form-e.html
 ---

-Parser is a software tool developed by DDBJ for checking the format and the syntax of the [sequence](/ddbj/file-format-e.html#sequence) and [annotation](/ddbj/file-format-e.html#annotation) files.
+Parser is a CUI tool developed by DDBJ for checking the format and the syntax of the [sequence](/ddbj/file-format-e.html#sequence) and [annotation](/ddbj/file-format-e.html#annotation) files.

 ## Install  {#install}